Conway’s Game of Life Simulator Online

 R-pentomino chaos

-Five cells placed as the R-pentomino thrash around for 1,103 generations before settling into 116 still lifes and oscillators—try it via the Patterns menu.
+Five cells placed as the R-pentomino thrash around for 1,103 generations before settling into 116 still lifes and oscillators—try it from the Examples row.

 Long fuse